zenithelle/PROJECTS/README.md

 The purpose of this repository is to:

-- Practice programming concepts
+- Develop programming and problem-solving skills
-- Improve problem-solving skills
+- Practice writing clean and organized code
-- Organize coursework using Git branches
+- Learn Git branching and version control
-- Demonstrate version control using GitHub
+- Store and track programming activities and projects

 ---

 ## Author

-Reinier Kyle Nalupano
+Leomel NasalitA

 Bachelor of Science in Information Technology